 Maintaining a lower price than your competitors isn’t always the best way to attract consumers, but competitor based pricing exacerbates that idea by simplifying price as a barrier that constantly must be lowered.
 Yet, the lowering of prices in most industries leads to doubts about quality and lower revenue from tiny profit margins even though customers would be willing to pay more.

 As we alluded to before, competitor based pricing also gives you too much of a “set it and forget it” mentality.
 Pricing is a process that requires data and attention.
 If you’re not changing your prices and differentiating your product over time, you’re like a shark who’s stopped swimming: dead in the water.

 Summary: competition based pricing should be an aspect of your pricing model

 To summarize, certain businesses need to use competitor based pricing extensively, because consumers price compare and their switching costs from buying a product at store X or store Y are exceptionally low.
 Yet, for most businesses, especially in the software or SaaS space, competitor data should not be the central tenet of your pricing strategy, because there are too many other variables to consider when you’re not comparing congruent products.

 Look at the help desk space.
 Zendesk, Help Scout, Fresh Desk, Salesforce, and the dozens of other competitors are all drastically different and geared towards different customer personas.
-As such, Help Scout shouldn’t peg their prices with Zendesk and vis versa.
+As such, Help Scout shouldn’t peg their prices with Zendesk and vice versa.
 Of course, the two should keep an eye on one another, but only to guide their market strategies.

 To learn more, check out our Pricing Strategy ebook, our Pricing Page Bootcamp (it’s free!), or learn more about our price optimization software.
-Also, check back in next week to learn about value based pricing.
+Also, check back next week to learn about value based pricing.